rbind/deleeuw/content/publication/loveleigh.md

 +++
-abstract = "The Loveleigh Subdivision, a part of the modern Piedmont Neighborhood, although not of the original Piedmont Neighborhood, was platted by Elians Brong of Brong-Steele in 1908." authors = ["Jan de Leeuw"] date = "2018-02-26" publication = "HIS"
+abstract = "The Loveleigh Subdivision, a part of the modern Piedmont Neighborhood, although not of the original Piedmont Neighborhood, was platted by Elias Brong of Brong-Steele in 1908." authors = ["Jan de Leeuw"] date = "2018-02-26" publication = "HIS"